 The following also is provided in Spanish.
 Lo siguiente también es provisto en Español.

-Councilman Waring serves on the following City Council subcommittees: Finance, Efficiency, Economy and Sustainability and Parks, Arts, Transparency and Education.
+Vice Mayor Waring serves on the following City Council subcommittees: Sustainability, Housing, Efficiency, and Neighborhoods.

 City of Phoenix